MiladJoodi/Premium_Multi-Step_Form/README.md

 - **HTML**: For the structure of the form.
 - **CSS**: For custom styling and animations.
 - **JavaScript**: To handle form step transitions, validation, and summary generation.
-- **Tailwind CSS**: For responsive layout and utilities (optional if you'd like to integrate Tailwind for styling in future updates).

 ## How to Run